 - Open Battle.net launcher and press ‘Scan and Repair’ in the Call of Duty options menu.

 - Set the Game Window to Borderless in the game’s video settings.

 - Deactivate any game overlays or performance monitoring apps such as Discord, Game Bar, etc.

 - Disable settings such as Ray Tracing and turn shaders down on Warzone.

 - If all else fails, you could try reinstalling the game to prevent the dev 6068 error.

 It is quite unlikely that you will need to try all of these to fix the error, but it could also be caused by a third-party application that conflicts with the Warzone application, meaning you might have to clean boot your system to solve the problem.

-Activision previously addressed these game crashes when they first appeared after Season 6, revealing that they were “actively investigating” the issues with Warzone and despite resolving it for some players, it still seems to be a major issue for others.
+Activision previously addressed these game crashes when they first appeared after Season 6 of Modern Warfare, revealing that they were “actively investigating” the issues with Warzone and despite resolving it for some players, it has been an ongoing problem for some.